 She explains: “You should discuss what you are happy to do in terms of childcare, and how that needs to fit in around the other things you intend to do with your retirement.

 “It’s best to have that conversation early and talk to your family before you find yourself doing too much.”

 Finding something meaningful to do in retirement doesn’t necessarily have to involve work.
 There are plenty of people who find meaning, friendship and structure in leisure activities.

 The Mental Health Foundation points out how important these things can be in retirement.

-It says: “If you haven’t had many interests outside of work it can be hard to ‘find something new to do’ and it may take a few attempts before you find something that’s right for you.
+“If you haven’t had many interests outside of work it can be hard to ‘find something new to do’ and it may take a few attempts before you find something that’s right for you.

 “Take your time and think about the skills you possess that can be put to good use and give you fulfilment.”